 What are the benefits of IoB for XR industry?

 Industry research shows that 83% of XR companies think data analytics are important to grow their business but the study also highlights a measurement gap.
 Partly because AR/VR experiences generate unique and unstructured user behaviours (compared to the Internet of clicks, taps and likes) and partly due to reliance on legacy toolkits (e.g. web analytics, surveys etc).
 IoB is a new approach specifically designed to a) collect real-time 6DOF data from any platform or device, b) quickly analyse behaviours in 3D experiences to improve performance and productivity and c) standardise XR metrics to make predictions about future actions based on past behaviours.
 From Navigation (the position, pathway, priority and order of events) to Attention (the time, sequence and priority of content viewed), there are benefits for all Extended Reality use cases.

 How to apply IoB to your XR business?

-A plug-in for 3D engines and XR platforms (no code required) collects real-time sensor data from handsets and headsets.
+A spatial tracking plug-in for 3D engines and XR platforms (no code required) collects real-time sensor data from handsets and headsets.
 Our intelligence engine analyses 6DOF spatial data in the cloud using AI and Cognitive Science.
 Prebuilt dashboards present performance metrics and data visualisations across all your AR, VR and Metaverse projects.
 Our Unity plug-in is live (with more in the pipeline) so you can easily add IoB to your projects now.
 The Internet of Behaviour is a new framework to better understand your users, identify behaviours which aren’t necessarily obvious and to improve business performance.
 It’s a great diagnostic tool and is also proven to be predictive of behaviour.

 What are the opportunities for IoB and XR?